Leadership at Grace

 Our rector serves as the organizational and spiritual leader of our community, supported and directed by our lay leaders.
 After attending Michigan State University and Seminary at Trinity College at the University of Toronto, he worked as a paramedic for the Baltimore County Fire Department before being ordained in the Diocese of Maryland.
 Father Jim arrived at Grace in the winter of 2020.
 He doesn't take enough time off but enjoys every minute spent with his wife Arianna, and their son Danny.

-The Rev. Dr. Derek Quinn - Associate Rector
+The Rev. Dr. Derek J. Quinn - Assistant Priest for Outreach

 Fr.
-Derek coordinates our outreach ministries.
-This includes serving as the director of Jubilee House.
-He also serves St. Paul's in Elk Rapids as Priest-in-Charge.
+Derek coordinates Grace's Jubilee Outreach Ministries.
+This includes Jubilee House, the Food Pantry, the Community Meal, and the Afghan Migrant Ministry Project.
+He also serves as Rector of St. Paul's Episcopal Church in Elk Rapids.
 His M.Div. is from the School of Theology at the University of the South (Sewanee) and his Pharm.D. is from Ferris State University.
 From Portage, MI, he practiced Pharmacy there for 13 years.
-He enjoys studying languages, reading Science Fiction and Fantasy books, playing role-playing and adventure videogames, and building computers.
+An avid swimmer, he enjoys studying languages, reading Science Fiction and Fantasy books, playing role-playing and adventure videogames, and building computers.

 Our Staff